KINGSABRI/packetgen-wiki/Add-custom-protocol.md

-Since v1.1.0, PacketGen permits adding your own header classes.
+Since v1.1.0, PacketGen allows you adding your own header classes.

 ## Quick start
 To add a new/custom header, you first have to define the new header class.
 For example: